hero

 • Exercise intolerance: Due to their compromised respiratory function, dogs with BOAS tend to have reduced stamina and may become tired more quickly during exercise or play.

-• Cyanosis: In severe cases, where there is significant airway obstruction, dogs may exhibit a bluish discoloration of the mucous membranes, such as the gums or tongue.
+• Change in tongue or gum color (cyanosis): In severe cases, where there is significant airway obstruction, dogs may exhibit a bluish discoloration of the mucous membranes, such as the gums or tongue.

-• Collapse or fainting: In extreme cases of airway obstruction, dogs may collapse or faint due to severe respiratory distress and inadequate oxygen supply.
+• Collapsing or fainting: In extreme cases of airway obstruction, dogs may collapse or faint due to severe respiratory distress and inadequate oxygen supply.

 It’s important to note that BOAS is a progressive condition, and the severity of symptoms can vary among individual dogs.